Angevon-1/manual_baldursgate2_angevon/docs/faq.md

 Graveyard District
 - Piece of Red Cloth (MISC5N), for the buried alive quest
 - Littleman The Stuffed Bear (MISC5L), for the child's ghost quest
-- Cloak of Dragomir (OHHCLOAK), for Hexxat's companion quest

 de'Arnise Keep
 - Keep Key (KEY10), used for many doors on the 2nd level